 The decision made by the UK to leave the European Union, or ‘Brexit’ as it has become known, means that we must embrace the challenges that this decision will bring.
 Assurances have been made by the Government regarding Brexit, yet it is impossible to predict the final outcome.
-Inevitably, as the Brexit negotiations continue our planning must allow for a degree of flexibility.

-In-order to ensure our business maintains a consistent and reliable service, we have put into effect a number of strategies which will ensure the strongest possible outcome for Wrekin Products and our customers, these are outlined below.
+In-order to ensure our business maintains a consistent and reliable service, we have put into effect a number of measures which will ensure the strongest possible outcome for Wrekin Products and our customers, these are outlined below.

 As always, we would encourage our stockists to share with us any forecasts to further enhance our ability to plan forward.

 Wrekin Products routinely imports and exports materials both within and outside of the EU.
 We are well versed in the necessary procedures required to import goods from the EU and the rest of the world and have all relevant customs systems and procedures in place.

 There are now three different product marks that manufacturers, and others in the supply chain, may need to apply.
 The rules governing these marks will depend on where the product is intended to be used.

 - The EU’s marking for product conformity (CE marking)